 These Roasted Mini Peppers are an easy way to up the flavor in any meal.
 They have a sweet taste that is even more pronounced after roasting.
-And unlike bigger bell peppers, these mini peppers have less ridges and cavities, and less seeds, so the "meat" is smoother.
+And unlike bigger bell peppers, these mini peppers have fewer ridges and cavities, and fewer seeds, so the "meat" is smoother.
 This makes them ideal for adding to soups or sandwiches, where their texture and flavor really complement the other ingredients.

 Using mini peppers instead of bell peppers requires a bit more peeling after they are roasted, but the flavors and texture more than make up for the extra work.
 This leaves you with lots of sweet, delicious roasted pepper to add some extra pizzazz, and some more health benefits, to your favorite dishes.
 Let's look at the only ingredients you'll need for this tasty recipe.

 What you'll need